-In-person gatherings (on or off campus) of up to 10 people can occur when they are for Northwestern students, faculty, and staff and align with the University’s Return to Campus Policy.
-The 10-person limit on gatherings applies to all University activities except for classes.
+In-person gatherings (on or off campus) of up to 50 people can occur when the primary participants are for Northwestern students, faculty and staff.
+Gatherings must align with the University’s Return to Campus Policy as well as local guidance for Evanston and Chicago including limits on room capacity.
+The 50-person limit on gatherings applies to all University activities except for classes.

 - Meeting and event organizers should weigh the benefits and risks of holding events in person and are asked to limit the duration of gatherings and to avoid mealtimes.

 - Events that are primarily for people other than Northwestern constituents should transition to remote delivery or be postponed.
 Northwestern University Athletics recruitment events are exempted from this requirement and may convene individuals that are not primarily Northwestern constituents.
 Any in-person events must have ticketing or registration to enable collection of RSVPs ahead of events and maintain records attendance for contact tracing for all events.

 - Masks are to be worn at all times, including when social distancing is possible.

 - Event sponsors should limit participants to a number that allows for appropriate social distancing in the event space.